-The practice's website information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.

-The dentists we spoke with described to us the methods they used to help patients understand treatment options discussed.
-These included photographs, study models, videos and X-ray images.
+The dentist described to us the methods they used to help patients understand treatment options discussed.

 Are services responsive to people's needs?